mayank1210/nlp_trial/README.md

 You will need to make a pull request to this repository with your name as the branch.
 Ex. `git checkout -b firstname_lastname`.
 In the main.py file you will need to include instructions about how to run your program.

+# Required Libraries for running main.py
+Pandas
+Numpy
+Plotly
+Cufflins
+Gensim
+Spacy
+ntlk
+sklearn
+matplotlib
+seaborn
+multiprocessing

+all the libraries can be installed using pip or conda for eg: pip install spacy  OR  conda install spacy

+#Main File
+Python version 2.7 was used.
+All the code is in the jupyter notebook.
+It is also present in py and pdf format.